ceejbot/no-more-unicorns/slides.md

 # the future!
 ## uh...

 ^ Friends, I thought the future would be better than the past.
-We like to praise ourselves for inventing the future & being on the forefront of this & that.
+We praise selves for inventing the future.
+I expected by this time there'd be more of me.
+But NO.

 ---